Cookies on this website

-The EMI's Vascular Health theme aims to evaluate vascular risk factors and dementia, taking a bench-bedside-population approach – from genes to 'big data'.
-The ultimate goal is to understand the vascular contribution to brain health and optimise interventional trials in the quest to find disease-modifying treatments for dementia.
+The EMI's Vascular Health theme evaluates vascular risk factors and dementia, taking a bench-bedside-population approach – from genes and 'big data'.
+The goal is to understand and treat the vascular contribution to brain health and optimise interventional trials in the quest to find disease-modifying treatments for dementia.

 Vascular health workshop

-DPUK and UK DRI held a joint workshop on experimental models in vascular disease and cognitive impairment at the University of Manchester from 17-18 March 2022.
-The event was attended by more than 50 researchers from all career stages and will be followed by outputs including a proceedings paper, collaborative grant applications, and the establishment of working groups in a number of areas.
+DPUK and UK DRI held a joint workshop on experimental models in vascular disease and cognitive impairment at the University of Manchester in 2022.
+The event was attended by researchers from academia and industry, at all career stages and led to collaborative publications, grant applications, and working groups in key areas.

 Click here for more information about the workshop.